DevPrionTeam/BGM-Transiction-System/README.md

 # BGM-Transition-System
-A very simple way to do transitions between BGMs in Game Maker Studio 1.4.x / 2.x

 This is a very simple way to do transitions between BGMs in Game Maker Studio 1.4.x and 2.x too !
 The engine comes with a basic platformer engine with movements and a pixel perfect collision checking.